-He also acts for parents, relatives, children and local authorities in care proceedings.
-His work often involves serious and complex cases involving physical and emotional abuse and neglect as well as fact-finding hearings including FII (fabricated and induced illness).
-In non-accidental injury cases, including a recent case involving the death of a baby, he appears for parents and others who have found themselves in the pool of possible perpetrators.
+He also acts for parents, relatives and children in public law proceedings.
+His work often involves serious and complex cases involving physical and emotional abuse and neglect as well as finding of fact hearings including non-accidental injury and FII (fabricated and induced illness).
+He appears for parents and other relatives who have found themselves accused of harming a child.

 Court of Protection